vaibhavsagar/presentations/how-to-stop-writing-haskell/presentation.md

 - Many successful Haskell adoptions look like sidecars
 - Threatening someone's livelihood is not a good way to get them on your side
 - They probably don't want to learn a new language
-- If you suspect you're being set up to fail, you know what to do
 - Explore your options!
 (This will come up a lot)

 # The Second System Pt.
 II